This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 PVL Symptoms

-Each baby’s symptoms may be unique, and sometimes symptoms may not occur until months after birth.
+Each baby’s symptoms may be unique; sometimes, symptoms may not occur until months after birth.
 The most common symptom, however, is spastic diplegia, a medical term meaning tight, restricted muscles.
 Other symptoms may include:

 - Loss of coordination